ci-lab-cz/streamd/README.md

 ```
 run_prolif  --wdir_to_run md_files/md_run/protein_H_HIS_ligand_*  --ligand_id 'GTP'
 ```
+#### Effective parallel processing
+There are 2 arguments which users can control to achieve more effective parallelization:
+1) `--ncpu`
+The overall maximum number of cores available for usage.
+By default, StreaMD utilizes all available CPUs.
+2) `--n_jobs`
+Number of processes to run per each interaction analysis tasks.
+Equivalent of n_jobs for parallel processing in ProLIF.
+By default, StreaMD distributes the specified number of cores (`--ncpu`) evenly between the available CPUs and the number of tasks to execute (e.g., multiple directories provided via --wdir_to_run).
+However, by default, the `--n_jobs` value is limited to 12 to avoid the [bottleneck issue](https://github.com/chemosim-lab/ProLIF/issues/110) described by the ProLIF authors.
+Users can override this limitation by explicitly specifying the --n_jobs argument value.

 #### **Output**
 1) in each directory where xtc file is located  *plifs.csv*, *plifs.png*,*plifs_map.png*, *plifs.html* file for each simulation will be created